skagedal/blog.skagedal.tech/_drafts/19-habit-tracker-achieving-some-habits.md

 }
 ```

 Actually, I guess instead of sending the hidden fields, I could have done this in a slightly more REST-like fashion by putting these as path parameters.
-Turns out the syntax to set those [in Thymeleaf](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#link-urls) is a bit finicky, I have to do this:
+Turns out the syntax to set those [in Thymeleaf](https://www.thymeleaf.org/doc/tutorials/3.0/usingthymeleaf.html#link-urls) is a bit finicky – I would have expected this to work:

-I want to register this POST to an endpoint of its own, which I called just `/achieve` because I felt this wouldn't be a REST:y API anyway, with the form content-type and everything – but now that I think of it, I would have expected this to work:

 ```html
         <form th:unless="${habit.achieved}" th:action="@{/habit/${habit.habitId}/${date}/achieve">